Chapter 11 : Grinds of Machinery

 We managed our way into my flat; our lips continued their passionate duel.
 Remus and I pulled apart for a moment; we were both breathless.
 Remus grabbed my hand and took me to the bedroom.
 I almost couldn’t believe my eyes.
 There were pink, vividly, shocking pink rose petals spread from the bed to the bedroom door.
 The flower path got wider as it reached my bed; it was beyond beautiful.
 “How did you…” I started, but then I realized that I didn’t care how or when; I was in my room, which looked amazing, with the man I loved.

 Remus and I continued to kiss lasciviously and it began to rain clothing, so to speak.
 We moved towards the bed; I tripped and fell on it.
 The rose petals bounced a few inches in the air.
 Remus and I laughed.
 Our bodies were on a slow collision course.
 “Are you sure about this?” he asked running his fingers through my hair.
 I let out a yes that sounded more like the air being let out of a tire.

-I’m not going to say that we had marathon sex, or that Remus was hung like a horse; those are things people say when they really lack experience with the person they have in mind.
+I’m not going to say that we had marathon sex, or make claims about Remus' physiology; those are things people say when they really lack experience with the person they have in mind.
 I will say that it was beautiful and that we both slept well that night.
 Remus never did tell me how he managed to spread the rose petals everywhere while he was supposed to be with everyone visiting Arthur.